-- 1) Jurisdictional-wide trash reduction in FY 15-16 attributable to trash full capture systems implemented in each TMA; - 2) The total number of full capture systems installed to-date in your jurisdiction; - 3) Since the effective date of MRP 2.0 (January 1, 2016), the percentage of systems that exhibited significant plugged/blinded screens or were >50% full when inspected or maintained; - 4) A narrative summary of any maintenance issues and the corrective actions taken to avoid future full capture system performance issues; and - 5) A certification that each full capture system is operated and maintained to meet the full capture system requirements in the permit.
+- 1) Jurisdictional-wide trash reduction in FY 17-18 attributable to trash full capture systems implemented in each TMA; - 2) The total number of full capture systems installed to-date in your jurisdiction; - 3) The percentage of systems in FY 17-18 that exhibited significant plugged/blinded screens or were >50% full when inspected or maintained; - 4) A narrative summary of any maintenance issues and the corrective actions taken to avoid future full capture system performance issues; and - 5) A certification that each full capture system is operated and maintained to meet the full capture system requirements in the permit.

-TMA Jurisdiction-wide Reduction (%) Total # of Full Capture Systems % of Systems Exhibiting Plugged/Blinded Screens or >50% full Summary of Maintenance Issues and Corrective Actions 1 0.0% 2 8.5% These devices are inspected and maintained prior to the "first 3 0.3% 62 0% flush" with additional inspection and maintenance conducted, as necessary after major storm events (may be up to four 4 0% times/year).
-Small full-capture devices are maintained by using 5 1.4% a combination sewer truck (i.e. Vactor truck) to pressure wash and vacuum all debris from the catch basin and connector 6 0% pipe screen.
-In some instances, the catch basins are shoveled 7 0% and swept.
+TMA Jurisdiction-wide Reduction (%) Total # of Full Capture Systems % of Systems Exhibiting Plugged/Blinded Screens or >50% full in FY 17-18 Summary of Maintenance Issues and Corrective Actions 1 0.2% These devices are inspected and maintained prior to the "first 2 8.5% as necessary after major storm ev times/year).
+Small full-capture de a combination sewer truck (i.e. Vo and vacuum all debris from the cascreen.
+In some instances, the caswept.
+A Trash Capture Device Of maintenance event and is logged Maintenance Reports are also key Department.
+To date, the City had the CPS units.
+One CPS unit was remain line for CCTV work, and was flush" with additional inspection and maintenance conducted, 3 0.4% 65 times/year).
+Small full-capture devices are maintained by using 4 0.8% a combination sewer truck (i.e. Vactor truck) to pressure wash and vacuum all debris from the catch basin and connector pipe 5 0.0% screen.
+In some instances, the catch basins are shoveled and 6 1.7% swept.
 A Trash Capture Device Order is filled out for every maintenance event and is logged.
-Paper copies of the 8 0% Maintenance Reports are also kept at the Public Works Department.
-To date, the City has experienced no failures or 9 0% other issues with these devices.
-Total
+Paper copies of the 7 0.0% Maintenance Reports are also kept at the Public Works Department.
+To date, the City has experienced no failures on 8 0.0% the CPS units.
+One CPS unit was removed to allow access to the 9 0.0% main line for CCTV work, and was replaced after the work was completed.
+Two of the ARS units at the curb face opening have Total 10.8% had to be repaired.